Psalm 120 – The Prayer and Journey of the Outsider

 With coals of the broom tree!

 a.
-What shall be given to you: The Psalmist shifted from his prayer to God to speak to the false tongue of those who caused him distress.
+What shall be given to you: The psalmist shifted from his prayer to God to speak to the false tongue of those who caused him distress.
 He warned those lying lips of their destiny, of what shall be done to you.

 b.
 Sharp arrows of the warrior: The false tongue of the singer’s enemies would soon know sharp arrows.
 They had cast out lies like dangerous missiles, and now the sharp arrows of judgment would come against them.

 i.
-These are “Punishments justly inflicted on a tongue, the words of which have been keen and killing as arrows, and which, by its lies and calumnies, hath contributed to set the world on fire.”
+These are “…punishments justly inflicted on a tongue, the words of which have been keen and killing as arrows, and which, by its lies and calumnies, hath contributed to set the world on fire.”
 (Horne)

-iii.
+ii.
 Clarke suggested that the picture here is of flaming arrows or fiery darts (Ephesians 6:16): “Fiery arrows, or arrows wrapped about with inflamed combustibles, were formerly used in sieges to set the places on fire.”

-iv.
+iii.
 “The liar, wounding though his weapons are, will be destroyed with far more potent shafts than lies: God’s arrows of truth and coals of judgment.”
 (Kidner)

 B. Living in a troubled place, longing for God’s peace.